kevinctofel/excellent_stream/src/posts/2025-mid-year-update.md

 I look at this situation as an opportunity, not a setback.
 It's not something I expected, of course.
 I'll roll with it, like I always do with any of life's challenges, making the best of it.

 And I appreciate the changes I've already made over the last five years: minimalism and Stoic philosophy are the bedrock of my daily life.
 Without them, I think I'd be ill eqipped to handle this new beginning.

+Instead, I'm looking forward to what the next six months bring me!